When does a perturbation of the equations preserve the normal cone: Introduction

 Recall that a sequence of elements $f_1,...,f_r$ in $R$ is {\em $J$-filter regular} if $f_i \not\in \fp$ for any associated prime $\fp \not\supseteq J$ of $(f_1,...,f_{i-1})$, $i = 1,....,r$, i.e. $f_1,...,f_r$ is locally a regular sequence outside the locus of $J$.
-Besides the usual filter-regular sequences, which plays an important role in the theory of generalized Cohen-Macaulay rings, $J$-filter regular sequences appear in several other topics such as finiteness of local cohomology modules \cite{ASc,DQ}, $d$-sequences \cite{Hu,Tr1}, and Macaulayfication \cite{Ka,CC}.
+Besides the usual filter-regular sequences, which plays an important role in the theory of generalized Cohen-Macaulay rings \cite{SCT}, this notion appears in several topics such as local cohomology modules \cite{ASc,DQ,NS, Sc}, $d$-sequences \cite{Hu,Tr1}, and Macaulayfication \cite{CC,Ka}.
+Associated graded rings of the form $\gr_J(R/I)$, where $I$ is generated by a $J$-filter regular sequence, arise, for instance, in the theory of generalized multiplicities \cite{AM,FOV}.

-The number $N$ of Theorem \ref{intro} is given in terms of the Artin-Rees numbers and the colon ideals of the sequence $f_1,...,f_r$ (see Theorem \ref{main} for details).
-The proof of Theorem \ref{intro} is based on the relationships between $\gr_J(R/I)$, the initial ideal of $I$ in $\gr_J(R)$ and the Artin-Rees number of $I$ with respect to $J$.
-Along the proof of Theorem \ref{intro}, we also show that the Artin-Rees numbers of $I$ and $I'$ with respect to $J$ are the same under small $J$-adic perturbations, which confirms another problem raised by Ma, Quy and Smirnov in \cite{MQS}.
+The number $N$ of Theorem \ref{intro} is given in terms of Artin-Rees numbers and Loewy lengths attached to the sequence $f_1,...,f_r$ (see Theorem \ref{main} for details).
+This solves a problem of Ma, Quy and Smirnov \cite[Question 1.1]{MQS} which asks for an explicit bound for the number $N$ in their result.
+This number is important for applications, for instance, if we want to approximate an analytic singularity by an algebraic singularity.

+The proof of Theorem \ref{intro} is based on the relationship between initial ideals and Artin-Rees numbers.
+It allows us to get better insight into the nature of perturbations.
+Along the proof of Theorem \ref{intro}, we also show that the Artin-Rees numbers of $I$ and $I'$ with respect to $J$ are the same under small perturbations, which confirms another problem raised by Ma, Quy and Smirnov in \cite[Paragraph before Corollary 3.6]{MQS}.
-For an arbitrary ideal, Achilles and Manaresi \cite{AM} introduced a bivariate numerical function which plays a similar role as the Hilbert-Samuel function of an $\fm$-primary ideal.
-It is asymptotically a polynomial function whose normalized leading coefficients gives a multiplicity sequence, which generalizes the Hilbert-Samuel multiplicity.
-Similar to the conjecture of the Srinivas and Trivedi, Theorem \ref{intro} implies that the Achilles-Manaresi function of $R/I$ with respect to $J$ does not change under small $J$-adic perturbations of $I$ (Corollary \ref{AM}).

-Let $\Re_J(R/I)$ be the Rees algebra of $R/I$ with respect to $J$.
-Note that $\Proj(\Re_J(R/I))$ is the blow-up of $R/I$ along $J$.
-It is known that the structure of $\Re_J(R/I)$ is strongly related to that of $\gr_J(R/I)$.
-Using Theorem \ref{intro} we are able to show that the relation type, the Castelnuovo-Mumford, the Cohen-Macaulayness and the Gorensteiness of $\Re_J(R/I)$ are preserved under small $J$-adic perturbations (Corollary \ref{Rees}).

 We also obtain the following result, which provides a converse to Theorem \ref{intro}.
 Notice that Theorem \ref{intro} implies $\gr_J(R/(f_1,...,f_i)) \cong \gr_J(R/(f_1',...,f_i'))$ for all $i = 1,...,r$.